-How to Submit an FOI Request
+How to Submit a Freedom of Information (FOI) Request

 Note: FOI requests should not be submitted for information that is available on the municipal website, from a municipal division by request or for information that is held by other governments or government agencies.

 Provide as much detail as possible about the records or information you are requesting.
 This helps staff locate the information you are looking for.
 If you can, specify the type of information you are looking for such as, the dates for the information you are requesting and the municipal office or division that has the information you are requesting.